1 quart organic half 'n' half

 1/2 teaspoon white pepper

-1 teaspoon sumac (available at a middle eastern store or Market of Choice)
+1 teaspoon sumac (available at a Middle Eastern store or Market of Choice)

-1 teaspoon Celtic or Redmond salt
+1 teaspoon Celtic or Redmond sea salt

 2 teaspoons dried basil